 It is important to note that at the time of sale, you will also be subject to the “recapture” of the depreciation taken on the property over the years it was a rental.
-This is somewhat complicated, and I strongly recommend that you get a qualified accountant to handle the math, but you should expect to pay 25% of the amount you have depreciated over the years.
+This is somewhat complicated, and I strongly recommend that you get a qualified accountant to handle the math, but you should expect to pay up to 25% of the amount you have depreciated over the years.

 There are various things you can do that may reduce the tax liability on the sale of a rental property, including deferring the taxes by purchasing another property in a 1031 tax deferred exchange, or by living in the house for a period of time before selling.
-There are tons of resources available to explain these, if you are interested.
+There are tons of resources available to explain these options, if you are interested.

 The application of the military suspension for the calculation of the use test is very misunderstood.
 I have seen many people claim that it means that you have to live in the house for two out of ten years, or other misinterpretations of the law.
 You can find the exact explanation and example in IRS Publication 523, Selling Your Home.
 The examples in Pub 523, particularly about the military suspension, are very helpful in understanding how the written rules actually work.

-If you have questions, or you think I’m confused, or you have experience that would help others, please comment.
+If you have questions, or you think I’m confused, or you have an experience that would help others, please comment.
 Understanding these rules can have a big impact on house-selling decisions and the choices you make can save or cost you a lot of money.

 Another great article on this subject: